cssh-rwth/autograde/README.rst

 AUTOGRADE
 =========

-*autograde* is a tool that lets you run test cases on *Jupyter notebooks* in an isolated environment and creates both, human and machine readable reports.
+*autograde* is a tool that lets you run tests on *Jupyter notebooks* in an isolated environment and creates both, human and machine readable reports.

 setup